 Lilith is considered the queen of the demons.
 Her name is taken from the Hebrew word liyliyth (Strong's Concordance #H3917) found only in Isaiah 34:14.
 The KJV Bible translates the word as "the screech owl."
-Jewish tradition, however, holds that the word means "night specter" (night demon or night monster) and that it refers to a well-dressed woman who, at night, can carry off children or those who sleep alone in order to harm them.
+Jewish tradition, however, holds that the word used for Lilith means "night specter" (night demons or monsters) and that it refers to a well-dressed woman who, at night, can carry off children or those who sleep alone in order to harm them.

 Additionally, evil spirits, according to rabbinic teaching, can be either male or female (Scripture teaches that all spirits, including God, are sexless).
 Instead of their number being fixed it is taught they were allowed to greatly multiply through male spirits procreating with Eve and female spirits reproducing themselves through Adam before the birth of Seth (Genesis 5:3).

-"One characteristic of Jewish demonology was the amazing multitude of the demons.
+Concerning the number of disobedient spirits taught by the Rabbis, the Catholic Encyclopedia states, "One characteristic of Jewish demonology was the amazing multitude of the demons.
 According to all accounts every man has thousands of them at his side.
-The air is full of them, and, since they were the causes of various diseases, it was well that men should keep some guard on their mouths lest, swallowing a demon, they might be afflicted with some deadly disease" (1913 Catholic Encyclopedia article on Demonology)
+The air is full of them, and, since they were the causes of various diseases, it was well that men should keep some guard on their mouths . . ." (article on Demonology).